Abdallah-Fathy/Applied-Data-Science-Capstone/README.md

 This Professional Certificate has a strong emphasis on applied learning.
 Except for the first course, all other courses include a series of hands-on labs in the IBM Cloud that will give you practical skills with applicability to real jobs, including:

-Tools: Jupyter / JupyterLab, GitHub, R Studio, and Watson Studio
+Tools: Jupyter / JupyterLab, GitHub

 Libraries: Pandas, NumPy, Matplotlib, Seaborn, Folium, ipython-sql, Scikit-learn, ScipPy, etc.